 Understanding the costs of prepaid sub-meters

-The first thing to take into consideration when making the decision to install prepaid meters are the prepaid electricity meter installation costs.
-When it comes to prepaid electricity meter installation costs, there are only two initial upfront costs and that is the purchasing of the meters from a preferred Citiq Prepaid wholesaler or electrical retailer and the meter installation costs by a certified electrician or plumber.
+The first thing to take into consideration when making the decision to install prepaid meters are the prepaid electricity and water meter installation costs.
+When it comes to prepaid electricity and water meter installation costs, there are only two initial upfront costs and that is the purchasing of the meters from a preferred Citiq Prepaid wholesaler or electrical retailer and the meter installation costs by a certified electrician or plumber.
 It is important to note that we do not charge connection fees.

 Citiq Prepaid only charges customers a 8.45% service fee.
 There are no other ongoing fees such as a monthly fixed fee We also don’t charge exit fees.
 In the very rare occasion that someone chooses to switch from Citiq Prepaid to another service provider, we do not charge for a key change token.
 There is one exception: If your meters have never been registered with Citiq Prepaid or if your meters have transacted on our platform for less than 3 months you need to pay R200 per meter (all we ask is that you give us a chance).